pairinteraction/pairinteraction/doc/sphinx/installation.rst

 | ``WITH_CLANG_TIDY`` | Run Clang-Tidy during compilation    | OFF     |
 +---------------------+--------------------------------------+---------+

+.. [#] This mode activates the extension for calculating radial wave
+       functions using Whittaker functions.
+If pairinteraction
-.. [#] If pairinteraction is built in this mode, any derived work has
-       to be licensed under GPL v3, because of the GSL being distributed under GPL.
+       is built in this mode, any derived work has to be licensed under GPL v3, because of the GSL being distributed under GPL.

 These options can be passed directly to ``cmake``, i.e.